 'People may have tragedies in life, but it is their ability to choose their reactions that give them freedom. '

-Freedom Horse will be hiring therapists to use selected rescued horses to help facilitate emotional healing.
-The powerful, grounded nature of horses provides support for people suffering from depression, anxiety, trauma, grief and relationship problems.
-Our therapy horses come from backgrounds of neglect and abuse, so they have a unique aptitude to identify and connect with people with similar hardships.
-The horses and clients will both learn techniques of dressage and natural horsemanship in their their therapy sessions to communicate with the horses to help heal their deep emotional challenges.
+Freedom Horse provides equine assited mental health therapy using our rescued horses.
+The powerful, grounded nature of horses supports people suffering from depression, anxiety, trauma, grief and relationship problems.
+Our therapy horses come from backgrounds of neglect and abuse and have a unique aptitude to identify and connect with people with similar hardships.
+Clients learn techniques of dressage and natural horsemanship in their their therapy sessions to communicate with the horses to help heal their deep emotional challenges.

 Read some of the stories below about the horses we have had the privilege to work with so far.